bonimy/MushROMs/doc/SMB1 Level Format.md

 There are several constants, addresses, and byte tables that determine the area number when given the world and level numbers.

-**$04:C00B**: Full routine for getting area number from world and level numbers.
+**$04:C00B**: Full ASM routine for getting area number from world and level numbers.

 **$7E:0750**: Stores the current area number.
 The range goes from 0x00-0x7F; the highest bit is ignored.
 The highest bit can be set if the area number is loaded by a sprite command (covered later)

-**$7E:075C**: A flag that sets the games **hard mode**.
+**$7E:075C**: A flag that sets the game's **hard mode**.
 This flag changes sprite properties starting at W5-3 in the original game.
 Refer to [Figure 3](#figure-3-two-levels-using-the-same-area-data) where W5-3 has the bullet bill generator sprite, but W1-3 does not.

 **$7E:075F**: Stores the current world number as a zero-based value.